-Parcel: A Parcel of real property situated within the established boundaries of the District, as shown on the latest equalized assessment roll of the County and identified by its Assessor's Parcel Number, and that is tributary to a receiving water as identified in the Water Quality Control Plan for the Los Angeles Region as of January 1, 2018.
-Parcel shall not include a possessory interest based on a private, beneficial use of publicly owned real property.
+Parcel: A parcel of real property situated within the District, as shown on the latest equalized assessment roll of the County and identified by its Assessor's Parcel Number, and that is tributary to a receiving water identified in the Water Quality Control Plan for the Los Angeles Region in effect as of January 1, 2018.
+Parcel shall not include a possessory interest based on a private, beneficial use of government-owned real property.

-Program: A planned, coordinated group of activities designed to further one or more goals of the SCW Program.
+Program: A planned, coordinated group of activities, related to increasing Stormwater and/or Urban Runoff capture and/or reducing Stormwater and/or Urban Runoff pollution designed to further one or more goals of the SCW Program.